Federal appeals court seems skeptical during hearing over abortion pill

-A federal appeals court heard arguments Wednesday in a case that could determine the availability of a medication used in a majority of abortions in the country.
+A three-judge panel of a federal appeals court appeared skeptical of the government on Wednesday as lawyers for the Food and Drug Administration argued that a commonly used abortion pill should remain widely available.

-At issue is whether to uphold a preliminary ruling from a federal judge in Texas, who declared in April that the Food and Drug Administration’s 23-year-old approval of the pill, mifepristone, was invalid.
+At issue is whether to uphold a preliminary ruling from a federal judge in Texas, who declared in April that the FDA’s 23-year-old approval of the pill, mifepristone, was invalid.

-From the outset of the two-hour hearing in New Orleans, questions and comments from the three judges on the U.S. Court of Appeals for the 5th Circuit reflected skepticism of the government’s defense, criticism of the FDA and a lack of familiarity with medication abortion.
+From the outset of the two-hour hearing in New Orleans, questions and comments from the three judges on the 5th U.S. Circuit Court of Appeals reflected criticism of the FDA and a lack of familiarity with medication abortion.

 Although the case is still in its early stages and any decision is likely to be appealed, it could ultimately have profound implications.